zillow/javascript/packages/eslint-config-zillow/README.md

 ### `"extends": "zillow"`

-Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
+Lint all the things, including ECMAScript 6+ and React.

 If you don't need React, use [eslint-config-zillow-base](https://npmjs.com/eslint-config-zillow-base).